 We start by exploring how players fare in one of the most basic and well-studied social dilemmas, the donation game \citep{sigmund:PUP:2010}.
-Here, cooperation means paying a cost $c\!>\!0$ to deliver a benefit of $b\!>\!c$ to the co-player.
+Here, cooperation means paying a cost $c>0$ to deliver a benefit of $b>c$ to the co-player.
 This results in a prisoner's dilemma: players individually prefer to defect, yet mutual cooperation yields a better payoff than mutual defection.
-Players start out with random \mbox{memory-one} strategies~(\fig{donationGame}a) and the game is repeated for many rounds (see \meth).
+Players start out with random \mbox{memory-one} strategies~(\fig{donationGame}a) and the game is repeated for many rounds (see \meth{}).
 Previous work shows there are four types of symmetric equilibria among memory-one players \citep{stewart:pnas:2014}: players either both cooperate, both defect, alternate, or they use so-called equalizers \citep{boerlijst:AMM:1997,press:PNAS:2012}.

 We use simulations to explore which of these equilibrium outcomes is eventually realized (if any), depending on which learning rules the players apply.
 When two selfish learners interact, most of the time they either end up in mutual cooperation or mutual defection~(\fig{donationGame}b).
 Although cooperation is socially optimal, an overwhelming majority of simulations give rise to an all-defection equilibrium with low payoffs.
-The observed learning dynamics change completely if one (or both) of the two learners switches to \FMTL.
-In that case, most simulated pairs of learners end up cooperating (\fig{donationGame}c).
-Remarkably, players yield almost full cooperation already for low benefit-to-cost ratios, for which it is usually difficult to establish cooperation \citep{hilbe:NHB:2018} (\fig{donationGame}d).
-The final strategies appearing in \fig{donationGame}c are illustrated in \sfig{final_strategies}.
+The observed learning dynamics change completely if one (or both) of the two learners switches to \FMTL{}.
+In that case, most simulated pairs of learners end up cooperating (\fig{donationGame}c; see \sfig{final_strategies} for a depiction of the final strategies).
+Remarkably, players yield almost full cooperation already for low benefit-to-cost ratios, for which cooperation is usually difficult to establish \citep{hilbe:NHB:2018} (\fig{donationGame}d).